Sustainable Aquaculture – Distance Learning (MSc/PGDip) 2017 entry

-The MSc/PGDip in Sustainable Aquaculture offers a range of part-time, e-learning, postgraduate-level courses which aims to develop students' critical understanding of the development and principles of aquaculture.
+The MSc/PGDip in Sustainable Aquaculture offers a range of part-time, e-learning, postgraduate-level modules which aim to develop students' critical understanding of the development and principles of aquaculture.

-Postgraduate; leading to a Master of Science (MSc) or Postgraduate Diploma (PGDip)
+Postgraduate; leading to a Postgraduate Diploma (PGDip) or a Master of Science (MSc)

 A 2.1 undergraduate Honours degree in a relevant biological science.
 Entry will also be offered following successful completion of the Undergraduate Certificate in Sustainable Aquaculture in conjunction with additional evidence of relevant professional experiential learning.

 If you studied your first degree outside the UK, see the international entry requirements.

 English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.